aparkening/tea_shopper/PROCESS.md

 			[General description?]
       [Ordering and selection text in single module/method]

-			The teas below are ordered by type and then cheapest to most expensive.
+			"The teas below are ordered alphabetically.
-			Type a specific tea name to learn more about its flavors, steeping instructions, description, and where to buy it.
+			Type a specific tea name to learn more about its flavors, steeping instructions, description, and where to buy it."

 	-> "Flavor" selected